nixworks/public/news/2016/02/11/index.md

 ##### War in Afghanistan (2015-present)
 ### [Four policemen are killed and another seven wounded when one of their colleagues opened fire on them in Kandahar, Afghanistan. ](/news/2016/02/11/four-policemen-are-killed-and-another-seven-wounded-when-one-of-their-colleagues-opened-fire-on-them-in-kandahar-afghanistan.md)
-_Context: Afghan police, Afghanistan, Kandahar, War in Afghanistan (2015-present)_
+_Context: Afghan, Afghan police, Kandahar, War in Afghanistan (2015-present)_

 ##### Terrorism in Saudi Arabia
 ### [A man shoots six people dead at an education centre in Jizan Province, Saudi Arabia. ](/news/2016/02/11/a-man-shoots-six-people-dead-at-an-education-centre-in-jizan-province-saudi-arabia.md)
-_Context: Jizan Province, Saudi Arabia, Terrorism in Saudi Arabia, shoots six people dead_
+_Context: Jizan Province, Saudi, Terrorism in Saudi Arabia, shoots six people dead_

 ##### Northern Mali conflict
 ### [Suspected Islamist militants attack a customs post in the town of Mopti, central Mali, killing two civilians and a customs officer. ](/news/2016/02/11/suspected-islamist-militants-attack-a-customs-post-in-the-town-of-mopti-central-mali-killing-two-civilians-and-a-customs-officer.md)